toanpm03/Ecommerce-Strategy/README.md

 •	Conducted customer personas and identified product characteristics, USP, and comprehensive SWOT analysis.

-•	Implemented 3 email marketing for each stage: raise awareness, push interest and call to action.
+•	Implemented 3 email marketing on Streak CRM for each stage: raise awareness, push interest and call to action

-•	Analyzed the effectiveness of email marketing and proposed solutions
+•	Analyzed the effectiveness of email marketing using Learn Press, Google Analytics and proposed solutions